bbatsov/batsov.com/_posts/2012-10-14-rails-tip-number-1-use-pry-instead-of-irb-for-the-rails-console.markdown

 comments: true
 categories: articles
 tags:
-- ruby
+- Ruby
-- rails
+- Rails
-- tip
+- Tip
 ---

 This tip is going to be a really short one.
 Hopefully by now you've